 While there are no uniform color palettes from the modern era, there was a tendency to stray away from exotic hues.
 Modern design can be characterized by the experimental use of primary colors (red, yellow, and blue), concentrated tones, and a slight obsession with black and white.

 Color in a modern logo has one goal: to generate an experience that’s simple yet striking.
 The Mobil logo is a modern classic, executed using a solid font choice and patriotic colors.
 A bright combination of colors in an otherwise straightforward lettermark gives the modern logo a bold edge while emphasizing the brand’s message.
 This results in a branding asset that is both timeless and singular.

 Black and white will always result in a good-looking modern logo, as exhibited in the examples by Bespoke Bloke and Vida Mia below.
 When taking this direction, it’s important to include one aspect that distinguishes your design.
 Notice how both brands use a wordmark to heighten the business name, while additional shapes and clean lines help it stand out.

-Deciding on the right color palette for your logo will go hand-in-hand with choosing logo colors.
+Deciding on the right color palette for your logo, whether you're choosing a logo for your podcast or other resource, will go hand-in-hand with choosing logo colors.
 Each color on the wheel evokes a different emotion that plays into visual communication with the client, so aim to select colors that send the right message to your clients, while complimenting each other aesthetically.

 Above all, simplicity is at the core of modern logo design.
 In the wake of embellished art deco and art nouveau movements, modernism sought a refined aesthetic void of frippery.
 Reducing complex concepts into concrete forms is one way modern creatives were - and still are - able to successfully put function at the forefront of their designs.